The History of Freeze Dried Mango: From Ancient Preservation Methods to Modern Snack Trends

 While ancient civilizations definitely deserve props, it wasn't until the early 20th century that freeze drying really went next level.
 Scientists and food chemists started experimenting with mechanical freeze drying tech for preserving foods on a commercial scale.
 They found that by precisely controlling factors like temperature and pressure, you could pull moisture out while retaining most nutrients, flavors and aromas.

-In 1950s, the first home freeze dryer hit the U.S. market.
+In the 1950s, the first home freeze dryer hit the U.S. market.
 Suddenly housewives could buy fresh produce and easily make their own shelf-stable foods like freeze dried fruit for snacking and camping trips.
 Freeze drying shifted from an obscure scientific technique to a bona fide culinary innovation over the next few decades.

 Here's where freeze dried mango comes into the picture.
-As consumer interest in ethnic cuisines and global ingredients exploded in the '90s and 2000's, manufacturers took note.
+As consumer interest in ethnic cuisines and global ingredients exploded in the '90s and 2000s, manufacturers took note.
 People were craving more ways to enjoy those exotic tropical flavors at the peak of freshness.
 Food scientists started applying their freeze drying tech to fruits like mangoes, pineapples, lychees and more.

 A new wave of healthy, intensely flavorful tropical treats started hitting the market - mango being an obvious fan favorite.
 Cue freeze dried mango skyrocketing in popularity as a snack and ingredient for trail mixes, cereals, smoothie bowls, freeze-dried sweet corn, you name it.
 People were going bonkers for the addictive crispy-chewy texture and intense mango punch.
 A whole new obsession was born!